Texas DWI & DUI: What’s The Difference?

 (b) . . . an offense under this section is a Class B Misdemeanor [for a first time offense].

-A DUI is no different than a DWI except for the additional elements of (1) “any detectable amount” instead of intoxicated, and (2) only applying to minors.
+A DUI is nearly the same as a DWI except for the additional/different elements of (1) “any detectable amount” instead of intoxicated, and (2) only applying to minors.
 That is the reason they won’t consider a DUI a “lesser included offense”!
 Because the “lesser” offense would have MORE elements!
 This wouldn’t be so bad if police could only arrest minors for DUI.
 But, police may unfairly arrest minors for full-scale DWIs.

 License suspensions for DUI (for minors)